gideonatenaga-collab/Acode-live-server/readme.md

 ---

 ## Features
+- Live preview for HTML, CSS, and JavaScript
+- Auto reload on file save
+- Designed for Acode editor (Android)

 > **Note**
 > This plugin is under active development.
 You may encounter occasional bugs or missing features, but we are working hard to improve it and reach 100% stability.